jtmorris245/CUETS-ROBOT/README.md

 Mechanical Design of the Mini CUETS-ROBOTS - Made in Autodesk Inventor Proffesional - Student Edition.
 A free educational license of Autodesk Inventor is availible.
 Files will also be provided in *.STL for 3D Printing where apropriate.
-Electrical Design and BOM will be uploaded soon.
+Electrical Design and BOM will be uploaded Whenever its done.